 5. Have the attorneys participated in activities and/or published articles relevant to franchising or otherwise demonstrated commitment to protecting the rights of franchisees?

 Franchise law involves many subjects including antitrust, commercial contract, unfair competition, trademark and special franchise statutes in many states franchise specialists study these areas on an ongoing basis.
-Peter Lagarias regularly writes and lectures on many areas of franchise law.
-Both Peter Lagarias and Bruce Napell have served on the State Bar of California Franchise Law Committee and is a long standing member of the American Bar Association Forum on Franchising.
+Peter Lagarias and Bryan Dillon regularly write and lecture on many areas of franchise law.
+All three partners have served and/or chaired the State Bar of California Franchise Law Committee and are long standing members of the American Bar Association Forum on Franchising.

 6. Does the firm maintain professional malpractice liability insurance?

 In California, a rule of professional ethics may require lawyers to disclose whether they have professional liability insurance or not.
 This type of insurance can protect you if your lawyer makes a mistake on your case.
-Lagarias & Napell, LLP maintains professional liability insurance.How to Research California lawyers Using the State Bar of California Website
+Lagarias, Napell & Dillon, LLP maintains professional liability insurance.How to Research California lawyers Using the State Bar of California Website

 Here is the link to the State Bar of California website to find out information about the lawyer you are considering.
 Read below to determine whether the lawyer is a certified specialist in franchise and distribution law.How to Find Out Whether a Lawyer is Certified as a Legal Specialist in Franchise and Distribution Law